medbus-umich/medbus-umich.github.io/README.md

+# MedBus
-# MedBus - a SOA and ESB platform used for data integration within the University of Michigan

-This repository is the content repository for the MedBus website.
+A SOA and ESB platform used for health data integration within the University of Michigan This is the content repository for the MedBus website.
+Content is mostly authored using [github flavoured](https://help.github.com/articles/github-flavored-markdown/) variant of the markdown syntax.

-## Usage
+# Usage
+The navigation structure in the website is controlled by _data/nav.yaml file and rendered in _includes/JB/pages_list.
+Modify _data/nav.yaml to change menu structure.

+Most top level pages are at the root folder - e.g. index.md, about.md, contact_us.md etc.

+Add images to the assets/images folder.

-For all usage and documentation please see: <http://jekyllbootstrap.com>
+For further usage and documentation please see: <http://jekyllbootstrap.com>

-### TODOS
+## TODOS

 ## License